Author: Justin Palmer

 Preflight Check

-- These instructions are intended for creating a MySQL database on Linux via the command line.
+• These instructions are intended for removing a MySQL user on Linux via the command line

 First we'll log in to the MySQL server from the command line with the following command: